 - MCD BIOL 100 & 165A

-- FBQ/MBQ instructors determine which Core Principles their courses will help complete Upper Division requirements for the major (4 requirements total).
+- FBQ/MBQ instructors determine which Core Principles their courses will help complete Upper Division requirements for the major (up to 4 requirements total).

 - A maximum of four (4) units of EE BIOL 199 OR eight (8) units of EE BIOL 198A & 198B may be applied to the major.
 Credit for 199 courses from other departments may NOT be applied.
 NO EXCEPTIONS TO THIS POLICY.

 - Each Primary Investigator (PI) will sign off on a form stating which Core Principle the student’s research course should count for, after the student’s work and quarter are completed.
 The research course must be for a minimum of 4 units.

 - Regarding classes offered by Molecular, Cell & Developmental Biology and Physiological Science (Department of Integrative Biology & Physiology, IBP): enrollment in ALL upper division (UD) Physiological Science courses will be restricted to their majors during first pass.
 You must consult the IBP department about enrollment in courses during second pass for UD elective Physiological Science courses.
 Non-Physiological Science majors are restricted from enrolling in PHYSCI 107 and 111A/B at ALL TIMES.